CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 Matplotlib ships with a large number of inbuilt colorschemes, which can be utilized.
 You can choose any colormap from [here](http://wiki.scipy.org/Cookbook/Matplotlib/Show_colormaps?action=AttachFile&do=get&target=colormaps3.png).
-As an aside, the most accurate colormap may be completely different from the most visually stunning colormap.In general, humans are more sensitive to changes in lightness than hue.
+As an aside, the most accurate colormap may be completely different from the most visually stunning colormap.
+In general, humans are more sensitive to changes in lightness than hue.
 Hence good colormaps should have linearly and monotonically changing lightness.
 Additional thought should be given to how the colormap will be interpreted by those suffering from color-blindness.
 [This](http://matplotlib.org/users/colormaps.html) excellent article outlines the issues mentioned in significantly more detail.

 {% highlight python %}
 def createColorMapLUT(minHeight,maxHeight,cmap = cm.jet,numSteps=256):